 I collected, stored, and utilized data from a variety of internal and external data sources for reporting on DHCD programs and housing & market conditions in Maryland.
-I responded to ad-hoc information requests, often from the Maryland General Assembly.
+I responded to ad-hoc information requests from the Maryland General Assembly and other requestors.
 I migrated data from various databases and spreadsheets into a central Access database system.

 I worked on a variety of projects and delivered products to several different clients: